The opportunities for 91ºÚÁÏÍø students to build community, find their passions and make a difference are virtually limitless.

 91ºÚÁÏÍø is home to more than 500 registered student organizations, united in their goals to embrace students’ commonalities, activate engagement and strengthen the 91ºÚÁÏÍø community.
 Specific organizations range from and other forms of shared governance to special interest groups like the Geology Club, Running Club and 91ºÚÁÏÍø Piano Society, among many others, to official associations like the American Medical Student Association and the American Academy of Environmental Engineers and Scientists.

-The Office of Student Organizations is committed to helping each group register, clarify their objectives, manage their finances and reach their full potential.
+The Office of Student Organizations, Leadership and Service is committed to helping each group register, clarify their objectives, manage their finances and reach their full potential.
 In addition, the office provides training to organization leaders and coaches while continually introducing students to new opportunities through the Student Involvement portal and the annual Student Involvement Fair.

 The opportunities for 91ºÚÁÏÍø students to build community, find their passions and make a difference are virtually limitless.